Germ cell nest

 The germ cell nest (germ-line cyst) forms in the ovaries during their development.
 The nest consists of multiple interconnected oogonia formed by incomplete cell division.
 The interconnected oogonia are surrounded by somatic cells called granulosa cells.
 Later on in development, the germ cell nests break down through invasion of granulosa cells.
 The result is individual oogonia surrounded by a single layer of granulosa cells.
-There is also a comparative germ cell nest structure in the developing spermatogonia, with interconnected intracellular cytoplasmic bridges.
+There is also a comparative germ cell nest structure in the developing spermatogonia, with interconnected intercellular cytoplasmic bridges.